emproof-com/nyxstone/README.md

 ## Using Nyxstone

 There are multiple ways to use Nyxstone.
-Nyxstone was initially developed as a rust library, but the underlying c++ library and a python bindings via pybind11 are also available in this repository.
+Nyxstone was initially developed as a rust library, but the underlying c++ library and python bindings implemented via pybind11 are also available in this repository.

 ### Prerequisites